Elizabeth A. Rubenstein

 Delaney M. Rubenstein

-Laney recently graduated Elon University.
-With a major in Psychology and a minor in Human Service Studies, she served as Team Leader of the group exercise team for Elon’s Campus Recreation and Wellness.
-In North Carolina, she was a Play Therapy Volunteer at a pre-school and a Volunteer at the Positive Attitude Youth Center where she worked with at-risk children coordinating after-school activities.
-She spent a summer as an Operational Intern with EveryMind in their Linkages to Learning Program.
-She assisted in the development and implementation of extracurricular programs in primary education for immigrant children and children of low-income families.
+Laney graduated from Elon University in 2019 with a major in Psychology and a minor in Human Service Studies.
+While there she served as the Team Leader of the group exercise team for Elon’s Campus Recreation and Wellness.
+She was also a Play Therapy Volunteer at a pre-school and a Volunteer at the Positive Attitude Youth Center where she worked with at-risk children coordinating after-school activities.
+She spent a summer as an Operational Intern with EveryMind in their Linkages to Learning Program; assisting in the development and implementation of extracurricular programs in primary education for immigrant children and children of low-income families.
 Laney spent a semester studying in London where she served as a Learning Mentor for the Love-To-Learn organization.
 She educated British refugee children on social skills, learning fundamentals and academic studies.

 Mitchell Rubenstein is Of Counsel at Tenaglia & Hunt, where he manages the firm’s Creditor’s Rights Practice Group in Maryland, D.C. and Virginia.
 He is the former president and managing partner of Mitchell Rubenstein & Associates, P.C., a multi-jurisdictional law firm.
 During his 36-year legal career, Mr. Rubenstein focused on retail and commercial legal collection, as well as criminal defense.
 Mr. Rubenstein’s criminal defense practice was publicized numerous times in national and local media outlets for his representation of professional athletes and well-known criminal defendants.
 Mr. Rubenstein is a former contract advisor for the National Football League Players Association (NFLPA) and legal commentator for various local television news organizations.
 In 2011, Mr. Rubenstein was appointed to the Attorney Grievance Commission for Maryland Peer Review Panel and is an executive member of the MD/DC Creditors Bar.